 Technologist / Engineer, Information Security Professional

-Technologist / Engineer, Information Security Professional, Entrepreneur and the founder of BinaryMist Ltd. OWASP NZ Chapter Leader.
+Technologist / Engineer, Information Security Professional, Entrepreneur and the founder of BinaryMist Ltd and PurpleTeam-Labs.
+Ex OWASP NZ Chapter Leader of eight years.
 Certified Scrum Master.
 Facilitator, mentor and motivator of cross functional, self managing teams.
 With a solid 20 years of commercial industry experience across many domains.